ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription-01v2020-09-16.md

 This specification addresses the first adverse effect by enabling a Verifier to subscribe via {{RFC8639}} to an \<attestation\> Event Stream which exists upon the Attester.
 When subscribed, the Attester will continuously stream a requested set of Evidence to the Verifier.

-The second adverse effect results from the nonce based challenge-response of {{-rats-yang-tpm}}.
-In that document an Attester must wait for a new nonce from a Verifier before it generates a new TPM Quote.
-To address delays resulting from such a wait, this specification enables freshness to be asserted asynchronously.
+The second adverse effect results from the challenge-response interaction of {{-rats-yang-tpm}} being nonce-based.
+In {{-rats-yang-tpm}} an Attester must wait for a new nonce provided by a Verifier before it can generate a new TPM Quote.
+To address delays resulting from such a wait, this specification enables evidence freshness to be asserted asynchronously.

-By removing these two adverse effects, it becomes possible for a Verifier to continously maintain an appraisal of the Attested device without relying on continous polling.
+By removing these two adverse effects, it becomes possible for a Verifier to continuously maintain an appraisal of the Attested device without relying on continuous polling.

 # Terminology